t-aggelos/tokiponedo/README.md

 - `si wi ru seme?` = "you're doing what?" (**ru is the verb meaning "to do"**)
 - `seme wi Anjo` = "what(subject) is Anjo?" = "Who's Anjo?"
 - `jan seme ni` = "what man this" ?
-## Prepositions
+## Juxtaposition
-Prepositions are used to further describe the *manner* of the predicate.
+Juxtapositions are used to further describe the *manner* of the predicate.
 They indicate information about where, whither, whence, how, or whereby the predicate is performed.
-### The preposition `tawa`
+### The juxtaposition `tawa`
 Being a derivative of `taweru`(to move) it describes movement towards a specific object.
 For example,
 - `mi wi taweru o ijo tawa si` = "I am moving the thing **to** you"
 - `ijo wi tawa si` = "the thing is moving **towards** you".